-TerraX has conducted extensive field programs in 2013, 2014 and 2015.
-Initially, TerraX concentrated on locating historical drill collars in the field, finding approximately 125 of the collars at Crestaurum and more than 100 elsewhere on the property.
+TerraX has conducted extensive field programs on the project since acquiring its initial property in the area in 2013.
+Initially, TerraX concentrated on locating historical drill collars in the field, finding approximately 125 of the collars at the Crestaurum target and more than 100 elsewhere on the property.
 All drill hole locations were recorded with a hand-held GPS and 155 of the most important holes in the southern part of the property were subsequently surveyed with a differential GPS.
 Precise knowledge of the location of historical drill holes allows TerraX to twin specific holes and also to create accurate 3-D models.
 In many drill holes casing has been left intact and capped, offering the option of carrying out downhole geophysical surveys and wedging directly from holes with mineralized intersections.
 Many of the historical collars that were not located were drilled from winter ice over lakes and ponds; their locations are known with a considerable degree of accuracy as they were drilled from the same surveyed ground grids as drill collars that were located onshore.

 TerraX has collected approximately 3,000 surface (grab, chip and channel) samples to date.
 Gold is widely distributed throughout the YCG.
 Most mineralization occurs on north to northeast-trending (000 to 030° trending), sub-vertical structures, although locally northwest-trending structures are important.
 Structures observed on surface consist of 0.5 to 15 m wide zones of iron carbonate alteration, with or without sericite or chlorite.
 One or more quartz veins typically occur within the structure; such veins can be up to 1 m wide and have varying amounts of pyrite, arsenopyrite and base metal sulphides (galena, sphalerite, less commonly chalcopyrite).
 Bands of semi-massive sulphide up to 1 m wide are common in the northern part of the property and less common in the southern part.
-A concentration of gold on numerous structures has led TerraX to define a 5 km by 3 km "Core Gold Area" in the south-central part of the property.
+A concentration of gold on numerous structures has led TerraX to define a 10 km by 4 km "Core Gold Area" in the south-central part of the property.
 TerraX's samples from the YCG collectively returned up to 1205 g/t Au, 529 g/t Ag, >20% Pb, 13.65% Zn, 3.01% Cu and 6.32% Mo (from different samples).